adjustment-layers-premiere-pro

 Use adjustment layers for the right scenarios

 There are some scenarios where the use of an adjustment layer will not be the most efficient way.
 For example, in the case you want to use adjustment layers in Premiere Pro for color grading to apply the same color effect for all video clips.
-This is only efficient when your footage consists of shots taken at the same location with the same lighting.
-If not, each clip requires slightly different settings and an adjustment layer is not as helpful when the footage is quite the same in terms of lighting.
+This is only efficient when the entire scene consists of shots taken at the same location in the same lighting and similar exposure.
+You can determine the exposure level with the help of the luma curve effects in the color panel.
+If these two factors vary too much, each clip requires slightly different settings and an adjustment layer is not as helpful compared to when the footage is quite the same in terms of lighting.

-How to use adjustment layers in Premiere Pro to optimize your workflow?
+How to use adjustment layers in Premiere Pro to optimize your editing workflow?

-As mentioned before, using adjustment layers in premiere pro frequently will make you understand how to achieve more control and flexibility when editing.
+As mentioned before, using adjustment layers in Premiere Pro frequently will help you understand how to achieve more control and flexibility when editing.
 This results in an optimized workflow to edit in a more organized way.
 Below, I will sum up important tips you have to apply to optimize your edit workflow, with the help of Premiere Pro adjustment layers.

 In Adobe Premiere Pro you can stack as many adjustment layers as you need.
 Just add another video track and drag the new adjustment layer on it.
-You can apply several effects on one adjustment layer but this way you keep it organized.
-Also, it is more flexible to modify the applied effects per adjustment layer.
+You can apply several effects on one adjustment layer but with the use of separate layers, you keep it more organized.
+Also, it is more flexible to modify the applied effects per adjustment layer in terms of opacity adjustments.

 You can label an adjustment layer to select it in the timeline with a right mouse click.
 Then select “label” and the desired color.
 This will make it more visible and easy to separate the adjustment layer’s different effects.
 Through time you will probably always use the same color for the same effect so you will recognize the different adjustment layers even quicker.

-3. Color correct per clip and use the adjustment layer for color grading.
+Color correct per individual clip and use the adjustment layer only for color grading.

 In case you add a Lumetri color effect to an adjustment layer I advise using this only for the color grade or LUT.
 In practice, every clip needs a different color correction because the white balance and exposure settings are mostly not the same for different shots.
 But in case you want to achieve a similar “look” with all your clips you can apply a color grade or LUT on an adjustment layer.
 This is an efficient way to achieve the same style and look with all your video clips.

-The great thing about using different adjustment layers for different effects is you keyframe this effect creatively.
+The great thing about using different adjustment layers for different effects is the ability to keyframe every effect creatively.
 For example, in case you want to fade in and out the opacity of the applied effect, you can do this by adding keyframes in the effect controls window.
+Make sure to label keyframed adjustment layers to recognize them in your project browser.

 Do you want to learn more?

-I hope you learned a lot about how to create an adjustment layer in Adobe Premiere Pro.
-If you still have any questions don’t hesitate to ask me in the comments section!
+I hope you learned a lot about the Premiere Pro Adjustment layer.
+If you still have any questions don’t hesitate to ask me in the comment section!

-Do you need more information about Adobe Premiere Pro?
+Do you need more information about Adobe Premiere Pro or editing in general?
 Read my other blogs with Adobe Premiere Pro tutorials!

 Learn how to add CINEMATIC BARS in PREMIERE PRO